tongwu-msft/azure-rest-api-specs/api-index/index.md

         - Azure Resource Manager provider (and classic Service Management) APIs use `https://management.core.windows.net/`
         - For any other resources, see the API documentation or the resource application's configuration in the Azure portal.
 See also the [`identifierUris` property](https://msdn.microsoft.com/Library/Azure/Ad/Graph/api/entity-and-complex-type-reference#application-entity) of the Azure AD application object for more details.

     The request to the /authorize endpoint will also trigger a sign-in prompt to authenticate the end-user.
 The response you get back will be delivered as a redirect (302) to the URI you specified in `redirect_uri`.
-The response message will contain a `location` header field, which contains the redirect URI followed by a `code` query parameter, containing the authorization code you will need for step #2.
+The response header message will contain a `location` field, which contains the redirect URI followed by a `code` query parameter, containing the authorization code you will need for step #2.

 2. Next, your client will need to redeem the authorization code for an access token.
-See [Use the authorization code to request an access token](https://azure.microsoft.com/documentation/articles/active-directory-protocols-oauth-code/#use-the-authorization-code-to-request-an-access-token) for details on the HTTPS POST request URI format, and example request/response messages.
-Again, the request URI will contain query string parameters, specific to your application.
-In addition to some of the same ones mentioned above (along with other new ones), you will pass :
+See [Use the authorization code to request an access token](https://azure.microsoft.com/documentation/articles/active-directory-protocols-oauth-code/#use-the-authorization-code-to-request-an-access-token) for details on the format of the HTTPS POST request to the `/token` endpoint, and example request/response messages.
+This time, the request will contain parameters in the request body, specific to your application.
+Including some of the same ones mentioned above (along with other new ones), you will pass :

     - `code` - this is the query parameter that will contain the authorization code you obtained in step #1.
     - `client_secret` - you will only need this parameter if your client is configured as a web application.
 This is the same secret/key value you generated earlier, in [client registration](#client-registration).